 - You will go through a similar process (select that you are already registered at Vanguard) that you went through above to set up another account, except it will be a Roth IRA this time and will be a lot faster this time because Vanguard already has most of your information.

 - The key to this step is to NOT fund the Roth IRA.
 Make the selection to “add money later.”
-In other words, open a Roth IRA account with $0 (Zero dollars) in it.
+In other words, open a Roth IRA account with Zero dollars in it.

 This is the part where you actually answer the question, “How do I make my first backdoor roth IRA?”
 Unfortunately, you have to do all of the steps listed before in order to do this.

-After you have both a traditional IRA account (with hopefully $5500 in it), you can now convert to your open (but not funded) Roth IRA account.
+After you have both a traditional IRA account (with hopefully $6,000 in it), you can now convert to your open (but not yet funded) Backdoor Roth IRA account.
 This will transfer the money into an identical Vanguard Federal Money Market Settlement Fund.
 In other words from your traditional IRA Settlement Fund to your Roth IRA Settlement Fund.

 Step 9.
 Exchange the funds to a Mutual Fund

 Now, you can finally select the “Exchange” function and choose the fund of your heart’s desire once it is in the Roth IRA account settlement fund.
 This can be done through either of the red/black arrow functions (Buy/Sell or Exchange).
 They both accomplish the same exchange function.
 Once you have selected this the next screen is intuitive.
 Transfer “all shares” to your chosen fund.
-In my case, I chose the Total Stock Market Index.
+In my case, I chose the Total Stock Market Index (and later changed it to a REIT index fund)

 [Unfortunately I made $1.68 on dividends because it took me 10 days to figure out this process because of its non-straightforward process.
-Hence, writing this lengthy post].
+This is why I set about writing this lengthy post].

 Step 10.
 Download a Net Worth Tracking Program